-- Biology 485 or 486.
+- BIOL 485 or 486 (Senior Seminar).

 Students, in consultation with their advisers, should select a diversity of upper level courses, thereby gaining experience in different areas of biology.
 Satisfying the prerequisites for courses is the student’s responsibility; however, in special circumstances, students with advance permission of the instructor may enroll in a course without meeting prerequisites.

 Courses and accompanying laboratories of the same name are linked co-requisites and must be taken together unless approved by petition to the department.
 Unless otherwise noted, courses meet under the standard class schedule and laboratories meet for a three-hour period; laboratories also often require further project work outside the scheduled lab time.